Stuart Hobday, Chief Executive

-Angela Sykes, Director
+Angela Sykes, Programme Manager

 Sue Best spent thirty years as a teacher in Norfolk high schools (twenty of those in Diss), eight years as an education advocate for young people within the youth justice service and was a long term foster carer for Norfolk County Council.
 Sue joined the Corn Hall volunteer team in 2010 and is interested in offering accessible theatre and live events to young people and their families, and supporting the participation of young people as they work toward their Arts Award accreditations.
 Sue is a regular volunteer in the Box Office and as a steward at events.

 Aileen is a volunteer steward at the Corn Hall.
 She has previous volunteer experience with fund-raising events for a global clean water organisation, with grant approvals for local charities on behalf of a large company and as a board member and event manager for the American Marketing Association.
 Her working career has included recruitment consulting and technology marketing.
 She recently moved to Diss, having lived and worked internationally, and is originally from Durham.